Juniper/contrail-helm-deployer/doc/contrail-api-analytics-access.md

 # How to access Contrail Analytics and Config APIs in OSH Cluster?

 OpenStack Helm supports Fernet token for OpenStack Keystone.
-Please check OSH fernet token support for keystone blueprint URL in reference section for more detail.
+Please check OSH fernet token support for keystone blueprint URL in reference section for more details.

 ### Steps to get the token and use with Analytics API: